-It's the end of the 70s.
+It's the end of the '70s.
 Hippies are assimilating, women are raising their consciousness, and men are becoming confused and ineffectual.
-Don't expect to be able to keep track of all the names or who's sleeping with who; the picture very skillfully conveys the hopeless muddle through which the many characters move as they try to Find Themselves.
+Don't expect to be able to keep track of all the names or who's sleeping with whom; the picture very skillfully conveys the hopeless muddle through which the many characters move as they try to Find Themselves.
 Written by

 Molly Malloy <firstname.lastname@example.org>

 One (make that more than one) funny movie--and ahead of its time!

 I must have seen Serial a half dozen times when it hit theatres.
 Ads were run wondering why not enough people were going to see it (hey, I was only one guy, I did my best).
 It should have been a monster money maker!

 As others have said, this movie has fun with the Politically Correct.
 I thought it might have been a wake-up call (albeit a funny one) about the excesses of muddled thought and trend-of-the week morality, but it was sadly just a cataloging of PC in its infancy.
 Political Correctness has actually grown to be just as wacky (and all too prevalent) as Serial painted it.
 That said, don't think you've seen it all and heard it all from the PC crowd because so well made is Serial that it still keeps its edge